kofrasa/mingo/README.md

   - Born out of a real need
   - Alternative to writing a lot of custom code for transforming collections of JSON objects
   - Quick validation of MongoDB queries without the need for a database
-  - IMO MongoDB query language is among the best in the market and is well documented
+  - MongoDB query language is among the best in the market and is well documented
   - Finally, because queries are better than me and perhaps you too :)

 ## Contributing
 * Submit pull requests to the [development](https://github.com/kofrasa/mingo/tree/development) branch
-* Before you submit pull requests
 * Squash changes into one commit
-    * Run ```$ make``` to ensure build and test pass
+* Run `make` to ensure build and tests pass

 ## License
 MIT